geocomPP/sdvwR/Section1_Introduction.md

-The joy of this, when you get accustomed to it, is that any command is only ever a few keystrokes away, and the order of the commands sent to R can be stored and repeated in scripts, saving even more time in the long-term (more on this in section ...).
+The joy of this, when you get accustomed to it, is that any command is only ever a few keystrokes away, and the order of the commands sent to R can be stored and repeated in scripts, saving time in the long-term and ensuring reproducible results (see "R and reproducible research").

 Another important attribute of R, related to its command line interface, is that it is a fully fledged *programming language*.
 Other GIS programs